 - External factors

-External factors affecting a lithium battery can cause it to explode, whether its weather condition or other physical effects.
+External factors affecting a lithium battery can cause it to explode, whether it’s weather conditions or other physical effects.
 A very hot weather condition can cause the battery components to overheat causing it to explode.
 Using a charger that doesn’t match the stipulated requirement for charging a lithium battery will probably make it explode.

 Even though lithium batteries tend to fail and explode on rare occasions.
 The testing process of lithium-ion batteries is very safe to use in electronic devices, once they undergo accurate testing processes.
 Even after these testing processes, battery manufacturers always ensure that all their development is properly safeguarded to prevent failure.